carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 teaching: 15
 exercises: 0
 questions:
-- "Define what a Nextflow Channel is"
+- "What are Nextflow channels?"
-- "Define the different types of Nextflow Channels"
+- "Define the different types of Nextflow channels?"
-- "Create a Channel"
+- "How  do you create a channel?"
+- "How do you create a queue channel from a specified glob pattern?"
+- "How do you modify the behaviour of a channel factory?"
+-
 objectives:
-- "Understand what a Nextflow Channel is"
+- "Understand what a Nextflow Channel is."
+- "Understand the differences between value and queue channels."
+- "Create a value and queue channel using Channel factory methods."
+- "Create a queue channel from a specified glob pattern."
+- "Modify the behaviour of a Channel factory"
 keypoints:
 - "Channels are a key data structure of Nextflow that allows the implementation of reactive-functional oriented computational workflows"
 - "Nextflow distinguish two different kinds of channels: queue channels and value channels."
--
+- "Channel factory methods are used to create value and queue channels."
 ---

 # Channels